dime-worldbank/ulex/README.md

   mentioned road.
 - **lon_all:** All landmark locations found in text (longitude).
 - **lat_all:** All landmark locations found in text (latitude).
-- **landmarks_all_text_spelling:** Names of all landmarks found, as name appears in text.
+- **landmarks_all_text_spelling:** Names of all landmarks found, as names appear in text.
-- **landmarks_all_correct_spelling:** Names of all landmarks found, as name appears in landmark gazetteer.
+- **landmarks_all_correct_spelling:** Names of all landmarks found, as names appear in landmark gazetteer.
 - **landmarks_all_location:** Names of landmarks and locations (name,latitude,longitude).
-- **roads_all_text_spelling:** Names of roads in text, as name appears in text.
+- **roads_all_text_spelling:** Names of roads in text, as names appear in text.
-- **roads_all_correct_spelling:** Name of roads in text, as name appears in road dataset.
+- **roads_all_correct_spelling:** Name of roads in text, as names appear in road dataset.
 - **intersection_all_text_spelling:** Name of intersection (e.g., pairs
-  of roads that make intersection), as name appears in text.
+  of roads that make intersection), as names appear in text.
 - **intersection_all_correct_spelling:** Name of intersection (e.g.,
-  pairs of roads that make intersection), as name appears road dataset.
+  pairs of roads that make intersection), as names appear road dataset.
 - **intersection_all_location:** Name and locations of intersections (name,latitude,longitude).
 - **geometry:** Geometry of event location.